 - That the level of that access is set correctly (i.e. use Viewer role to enable access to view information rather than Editor or Owner).

 - That the people with access to the folder have been cross checked (i.e. that you have given access to the correct 'Joan Smith' by examining the unique email address).
-For guidance on the use of Box with specific data types please contact Alan Bell, Head of Information Governance
+For guidance on the use of OneDrive with specific data types please contact Dr Richard Parsons, Acting Data Protection Officer

-- For advice on using Box, please see IT web pages or contact UoD IT.
+For advice on using OneDrive, please see IT web pages or contact UoD IT.

 - Whenever possible, information must be viewed in originating systems and not downloaded.
 Where information is downloaded it should be accessed, stored and/or transmitted in a secure manner.